BabylonJS/Documentation/content/communityExtensions/dynamicTerrains.md

 Let's note that when we assign a new data map to a terrain, the normal map of this map is not automatically recomputed.
 Thus we have two options:

 - either we request for this automatic normal recomputation what can take some time with the property `terrain.precomputeNormalsFromMap = true`.
-In this case, every new data map assignement to the terrain will trigger the map normal computation on the fly,
+In this case, every new data map assignment to the terrain will trigger the map normal computation on the fly,

 ```javascript
 terrain.precomputeNormalsFromMap = true; // default = false